vivekascoder/skull/content/articles/onchain-game.md

 ---
-title: "Onchain Game in Tezos usin Random Number Oracal."
+title: "Onchain Game in Tezos usin Random Number Oracle."
-description: "Learn how to use tezos to build a game where two people can put money and the winner will take all the money using random number oracal."
+description: "Learn how to use tezos to build a game where two people can put money and the winner will take all the money using random number oracle."
 author: "Vivek Kumar"
 date: "2020-12-17"
 tags:
   - Tezos
   - Blockchain
-  - Oracal
+  - Oracle
 ---

-# Write a Game on Tezos using Random Number Oracal
+# Write a Game on Tezos using Random Number Oracle

-## What is Random Number Oracal?
+## What is Random Number Oracle?

-The random number oracal [Random Number Oracal](https://github.com/asbjornenge/tezos-randomizer) is a oracal that generate seed for the random number called entropy off chain using [Randomizer Service](https://github.com/asbjornenge/tezos-randomizer-service) off-chain.
+The random number oracle [Random Number Oracle](https://github.com/asbjornenge/tezos-randomizer) is a oracle that generate seed for the random number called entropy off chain using [Randomizer Service](https://github.com/asbjornenge/tezos-randomizer-service) off-chain.
 This entropy is combined with the timestamp to yield a truly random number.

 The entropy here is generated using `Math.random()` in JavaScript.
 Take a look at the snippet from the [Randomizer Service](https://github.com/asbjornenge/tezos-randomizer-service).